 Green vegetables are important to keep in check the digestive system because they contain fibers that lower the risk of constipation.

-The most frequently used vegetables from other fishkeepers are lettuce, broccoli, spinach.
+The most frequently used vegetables from other fishkeepers are lettuce, broccoli, and spinach.

 Tank Requirements: How to Take Care of Black Moor Goldfish

-The decoration of the tank should be smooth because of their poor eyesight and it will hinder their orientation.
-Plants are a good choice, live plants or artificial ones should be kept in the back of the tank to leave the space in the center for the Moor to swim.
+The decoration of the tank should be smooth because of their poor eyesight, and it will hinder their orientation.
+Plants are a good choice.
+Live plants or artificial ones should be kept in the back of the tank to leave space in the center for the Moor to swim.

-Black Moor Goldfish are diggers and may uproot live plants, so artificial ones may be the right choice it’s your decision.
-Suggested live plants would be the ones that are common on areas with Asain Carp like hornwort, which also helps to keep the tank clean.
+Black Moor Goldfish are diggers and may uproot live plants, so artificial ones may be the right choice.
+It’s your decision.
+Suggested live plants would be the ones that are common in areas with Asain Carp, like hornwort, which also helps to keep the tank clean.
 You can also go for silk plants.
 These fish might try to nibble at the plants from time to time.